 More specific information about our Sunday school classes and other Bible studies we offer can be found under the Ministries page.
 Also information about using the building for other occasions, such as weddings, funerals, or otherwise.
 Info about baptism, membership, and the ordinances we practice are found below.

 - Opening Song

 - Closing Song

-A few years ago, we did get rid of our old pews and replace them with more comfortable chairs.
+A few years ago, we donated our old pews and replaced them with more comfortable chairs.
 This also made our sanctuary into a multi-purpose room so the AWANA kids could use it for games on Wednesday night when the weather gets cold.

 Ordinances and Membership

 Baptism is an outward expression of an inward change, an act of obedience as the Lord has commanded to baptize and be baptized.
-You are not baptized into a denomination, nor are you saved by it.
-Your baptism is a declaration of having been buried in your sins and raised to new life in Christ (Romans 6:4, Colossians 2:12).
-If this is something that you desire to do, please visit with the pastor and we'll have you baptized this Sunday!
+You are not baptized into a denomination, nor are you saved by your baptism.
+It is a declaration of having been buried in your sins and raised to new life in Christ (Romans 6:4, Colossians 2:12).
+If this is something that you desire to do, please visit with the pastor and we'll have you baptized on an upcoming Sunday!

 For those who desire Membership with FSBC, talk to the pastor, an elder, or deacon.
 We'd like to be able to sit down and get to know you a little bit -- where you come from and how you were saved.
 You are welcome to ask us any questions about what we teach.
 You choose to be a member either by transferring membership from another church, statement of faith, or baptism.
 Membership is essentially an endorsement by the church body of a person's claim as a follower of Christ.

 As a member, you are able to vote at our business meetings on decisions regarding our budget or other church policies.
 We allow only members to teach classes and be involved in the leadership, providing input and helping to make ministry decisions for the church.